• Products

 Increase the font size of your table charts to make them easier to read if you display your dashboards on monitors or print them out.

-Aggregates the values of each numeric column and shows the outputs in an aggregation row.
+Aggregates the values of each numeric column and presents the results in a column aggregation.

 The default aggregation is sum.

-You can change the aggregation type for a specific column (for example, average instead of sum) by adding a new formatting rule in the Columns tab.
+You can change the aggregation type for a specific column (for example, average instead of sum) by adding a new formatting rule in the Formatting tab.

-If you want some of the aggregation rows to be treated as text and exclude them from the aggregation row, you can simply cast them as text using a custom formula.
+If you want some of the aggregation columns to be treated as text and exclude them from the aggregation column, you can simply cast them as text using a custom formula.

-Available when Show row aggregation for numeric columns is selected
+Available when Show column aggregation of numeric columns is selected

-Makes the aggregation row the first row of the chart
+Makes the aggregation the first column of the chart

-The totals row always displays at the bottom or top of the chart (depending on your selection), even if all the rows don’t fit in the available chart space.
+The totals column always displays at the bottom or top of the chart (depending on your selection), even if all the columns don’t fit in the available chart space.

 Word wrap automatically